biotz/academy/docs/Examples/MQTTX/Message.md

 ---
 sidebar_position: 4
-sidebar_label: Sending message to establish connection with Biotz
+sidebar_label: Publish data to Biotz
 ---

-# Sending message to establish connection with Biotz
+# Publish data to Biotz

 To post messages, click on the "Post" icon and fill in the message and topic details.
 To subscribe to a topic, click on the "Subscribe" icon and enter the name of the topic you wish to subscribe to.